Motorcycle group makes Philomath mom of fallen solider's wish come true with bike of her own

 A Philomath veteran’s dying wish came true Saturday when she got the ride of her life — a motorcycle of her own.

-Janice Page, a U.S. Army vet diagnosed with stage four bladder cancer, was gifted a 2013 Suzuki Boulevard with a trike kit from the Patriot Guard Riders at the Philomath City Park.
-After Page lost her son, paratrooper Sgt.
-Joshua Brennan of the 173rd Airborne Brigade Combat Team, when he was killed in action in Afghanistan in 2007, PGR escorted his body to his funeral.
-Ever since, she’s wanted to become a rider herself.
+Janice Page, a U.S. Army vet diagnosed with stage 4 bladder cancer, was gifted a 2013 Suzuki Boulevard with a trike kit from the Patriot Guard Riders at Philomath City Park.
+Page lost her son, paratrooper Sgt.
+Joshua Brennan of the 173rd Airborne Brigade Combat Team, when he was killed in action in Afghanistan in 2007.
+The Patriot Guard Riders escorted his body to his funeral and ever since, she’s wanted to become a rider herself.

 “The experience of the Patriot Guard honoring my family was so amazing,” Page said.
 “I just want to pay that forward to other families.”